A Different Kind of Calendar

 See, I had grown up in a Southern Baptist church that had never mentioned a lectionary, or for that matter, the “Christian year.”
 We celebrated Christmas and Easter, of course, with great fanfare.
 But I had no idea that a season called Advent preceded Christmas, or that twelve additional days of Christmastide followed December 25.
 I knew nothing of Epiphany, or Ash Wednesday, or Lent.
 I knew about Palm Sunday, was barely familiar with Good Friday, but had never heard of Maundy Thursday or Holy Saturday.
 I looked forward to “Trick-or-Treating” on Halloween every year, but didn’t understand that Halloween was All Hallows Eve that preceded All Saints Day.

 Have I ever changed!
-Like so many in the Protestant evangelical world, I have been influenced by the “modern liturgical movement” in a way that has profoundly enriched my Christian life!
+Like so many Baptists, and so many in the Protestant Evangelical world, I have been influenced by the “modern liturgical movement” in a way that has profoundly enriched my Christian life!

-What I have learned is that if I submit my life to the ancient rhythms of the Christian year, and submit my mind and heart to the readings of a common lectionary that guides us through the Church calendar, I can more readily become a part of the Christian story.
+What I have learned is that if I submit my life to the ancient rhythms of the Christian year, and submit my mind and heart to the recommended readings of the lectionary that parallels the Christian year, I can more readily become a part of the Christian story.
 And the more deeply I am rooted in the story of Jesus, the more like Jesus I become.

-As Bobby Gross explains in Living the Christian Year, the Christian year entails a sequence of days and seasons that correspond to the major events in the life of Jesus.
-The beginnings of the “liturgical” calendar date back to the earliest centuries of the church and the purpose of following the rhythms of the Christian year is to center our individual lives and our life together around the life of Jesus Christ.
+As Bobby Gross explains in Living the Christian Year, the Christian year entails a sequence of days and seasons that correspond to the major events of the life of Jesus.
+The beginnings of the “liturgical” calendar date back to the earliest centuries of the church and the purpose of following the rhythms of the Christian year is to center our individual lives and our life together in the Church around the life of Jesus Christ.

 The lectionary guides us in living these rhythms by providing a series of scriptures to be read in private worship and (hopefully) in our worship services each week.
-(The lectionary provides Scripture readings over a three-year span, each year a “Cycle.”)
 As we follow the lectionary, we will hear of some event in the life of Jesus that is a part of God’s wonderful work of redemption throughout history.
 This gives us an opportunity to center our lives around these events and to learn the lessons contained within them; in doing so we hope to be transformed into the likeness of Jesus.
-If we are faithful to submitting ourselves to God’s written Word in this way, it will become more alive in our hearts.
+If we are faithful to this plan of submitting ourselves to God’s written Word, it will become more alive in our hearts.
 And we will become more like the Living Word, Jesus Christ!